 In the foothills of the spectacular Witzenberg Mountains (storybook snow-capped in winter), between Ceres and Tulbagh, is the organic farm Waverley Hills.
 Producing olives, grapes and wine, they pride themselves on their environmental consciousness.

-The farm uses no pesticides or fertilizers and their wines contain less than 50% of the sulphur in conventional wines.
+The farm uses no pesticides or fertilizers and their wines contain less than 50% of the sulfur in conventional wines.
 This is environmentally-friendly wine drinking!

 If you’re looking for somewhere with spectacular views for wine tasting and a meal, this is the place.
 The restaurant offers fresh, locally-sourced dishes and includes a five-course food and wine pairing.
 In winter this can be enjoyed next to a roaring fire, in summer, on the large verandah.
 Picnic baskets are also available for perfect summer days.